joelpaulkoch/stowfiles/README.md

 - install git using system package manager
 - git clone this repo
 - stow it
-- run mise install in this directory
+- run mise trust and mise install
 - enjoy